StephHjar/dublin-book-club/README.md

     - Desktop: [Home](assets/readme/lighthouse-desktop-home.png) | [Gallery](assets/readme/lighthouse-desktop-gallery.png) | [Books](assets/readme/lighthouse-desktop-books.png) | [RSVP](assets/readme/lighthouse-desktop-rsvp.png)
 -   Used [WAVE web accessibility evaluation tool](https://wave.webaim.org/) to test accessibilty.
 Passed with no errors across all pages.
     -   1 alert on home page, which was a redundant link (since both the logo and the 'Home' button in the nav link to the home page).
     -   5 alerts on gallery page, 3 x due to long alt text so I adjusted the alt text.
-Results:
+1 x due to the fact that there was no h1 element.
+I nested the DBC logo in an h1 element, and made the alt text "Dublin Book Club" so this is clearer for people using screen readers.
+Final results:
      - Mobile: [Home](assets/readme/lighthouse-mobile-home.png) | [Gallery](assets/readme/lighthouse-mobile-gallery.png) | [Books](assets/readme/lighthouse-mobile-books.png) | [RSVP](assets/readme/lighthouse-mobile-rsvp.png)
     - Desktop: [Home](assets/readme/lighthouse-desktop-home.png) | [Gallery](assets/readme/lighthouse-desktop-gallery.png) | [Books](assets/readme/lighthouse-desktop-books.png) | [RSVP](assets/readme/lighthouse-desktop-rsvp.png)